 These loans may be used as working capital to pay fixed debts, payroll, accounts payable and other bills.

 The interest rate is 3.75% for small businesses and 2.75% for non-profits.

 SBA offers loans with long-term repayments in order to keep payments affordable, up to a maximum of 30 years.

 SBA Express Bridge Loans are available from Express lenders.
-Loans are for $25,000, approved in 45-90 days, and may be paid back via an EIDL loan.
+Loans are for $25,000 and may be paid back via an EIDL loan.

 Click HERE to visit the SBA Disaster Assistance website.